 Our data analysis primarily relied on the SJPD's use of force report data; although we also used SJPD's open-source calls for service data, data on arrests, and other supporting information (such as Census data) in support of our analyses.
 The data we examined covered all use of force reports from February 17, 2017, to February 27, 2021.
 During that roughly four-year period, 936 unique SJPD officers were involved in 2,352 use of force events, completing a total of 4,817 unique use of force reports.
-In roughly the same period, there were approximately 327,000 face-to-face police-community interactions resulting from a call for service, leading to a total of 0.72 percent of police interactions resulting in a use of force report being officially submitted (or, stated another way, one use of force event for every 119.9 interactions).
-The SJPD requires all officers involved in a use of force event to fill out a report for each community member involved.
+In roughly the same period, there were approximately 327,000 face-to-face police-community interactions resulting from a call for service, leading to a total of 0.72 percent of police interactions resulting in a use of force report being officially submitted (or, stated another way, one use of force event to fill out a report for each community member involved.
 As such, an event can and should have multiple reports if there are two or more officers or community members involved.
 Our analyses aggregated the report data to the community-member-per-event unit, which totaled 2,743 community members across the 2,352 use of force events.
 Some community members had multiple instances of use of force in the data, meaning that the total number of unique community members in the database was less than 2,743.